-- States/US Territories in which the Wood stork, AL, FL, GA, SC is known to or is believed to occur: Alabama , Florida , Georgia , Mississippi , North Carolina , South Carolina
+- States/US Territories in which the Wood stork, AL, FL, GA, MS, NC, SC is known to or is believed to occur: Alabama , Florida , Georgia , Mississippi , North Carolina , South Carolina

 ACE BASIN NATIONAL WILDLIFE REFUGE, ARCHIE CARR NATIONAL WILDLIFE REFUGE, ARTHUR R. MARSHALL LOXAHATCHEE NATIONAL WILDLIFE REFUGE, BANKS LAKE NATIONAL WILDLIFE REFUGE, BLACKBEARD ISLAND NATIONAL WILDLIFE REFUGE...
 Show All Refuges

 |Status||Date Listed||Lead Region||Where Listed|

 |02/28/1984||Southeast Region (Region 4)||U.S.A.
 (AL, FL, GA, MS, NC, SC)|

 » Action Plans